Embassy of the Philippines, Oslo: History

+Chancery

+The chancery of the Philippine Embassy in Oslo was initially located in a room on the 11th floor of the Radisson SAS Plaza Hotel.
+On August 6, 2007, the first permanent chancery on Nedre Vollgate 4 was inaugurated by Ambassador Bataclan, with other embassy officials and members of the Filipino community in Norway in attendance.
+Notably, on June 25, 2015 the chancery had to be evacuated after a gas leak triggered a fire alarm.

+On March 1, 2023, the embassy moved to a new chancery next door on the fourth floor of Nedre Vollgate 8.
+It was formally inaugurated on April 21, 2023 by Foreign Affairs Undersecretary Ma.
+Theresa P. Lazaro, with Philippine and Norwegian officials and the local community in attendance.

 Staff and activities

 The Philippine Embassy in Oslo is currently headed by Ambassador Enrico T. Fos, who was appointed to the position by President Duterte on July 27, 2021.
 Prior to becoming Ambassador, Fos, a distinguished career diplomat who was conferred the Gawad Mabini twice, had most recently served as Assistant Secretary for Migrant Workers' Affairs.
 His appointment was confirmed by the Commission on Appointments on September 1, 2021, and he presented his credentials to King Harald V on December 2, 2021.

-With the Embassy's opening spurred by growing diplomatic and trade relations between the two countries, as well as the growing number of Filipinos in Norway, many of the Embassy's activities involve those areas.
-Economically, these include encouraging imports of Philippine coffee in Norway along with similar efforts in other Scandinavian countries, and promoting opportunities for Norwegian companies to help develop the Philippines' renewable energy and business process outsourcing industries, while diplomatically, the Embassy serves as an important post for members of the Communist Party of the Philippines and its affiliated organizations, as Norway helps facilitate talks between the two sides and CPP leaders are required to register with the mission.
-Meanwhile, the Embassy has also been involved in activities to promote cultural exchanges between the Philippines and Norway, such as hosting a five-course dinner and cooking course for invited guests.
+With the embassy's opening spurred by growing diplomatic and trade relations between the two countries, as well as the growing number of Filipinos in Norway, many of the embassy's activities involve those areas.
+Economically, these include encouraging imports of Philippine coffee in Norway along with similar efforts in other Scandinavian countries, and promoting opportunities for Norwegian companies to help develop the Philippines' renewable energy and business process outsourcing industries, while diplomatically, the embassy serves as an important post for members of the Communist Party of the Philippines and its affiliated organizations, as Norway helps facilitate talks between the two sides and CPP leaders are required to register with the mission.
+Meanwhile, the embassy has also been involved in activities to promote cultural exchanges between the Philippines and Norway, such as hosting a five-course dinner and cooking course for invited guests.

-The Embassy is also involved in activities beyond Oslo.
-It maintains honorary consulates in Stavanger and Reykjavík, hosts regular consular outreach activities in territories under its jurisdiction, and in the Philippines, the Embassy also periodically warns against spurious job opportunities in Norway, including those spread through unlicensed Norwegian language schools.
+The embassy is also involved in activities beyond Oslo.
+It maintains honorary consulates in Stavanger and Reykjavík, hosts regular consular outreach activities in territories under its jurisdiction, and in the Philippines, the embassy also periodically warns against spurious job opportunities in Norway, including those spread through unlicensed Norwegian language schools.